yiyuan-he/aws-otel-dotnet-instrumentation/sample-applications/lambda-test-apps/SimpleLambdaFunction/README.md

-# AWS Lambda Application Signals Support
+# AWS Lambda Layer for OpenTelemetry .NET

-This package provides support for **Application Signals** in AWS Lambda environment.
+This package provides support for **OpenTelemetry .NET** in AWS Lambda environment.

 ## Features

-- Supports Application Signals, including traces and metrics, for AWS Lambda .NET Runtimes.
+- Supports traces, metrics, logs and AWS Application Signals for AWS Lambda .NET Runtimes.
 - Automates the deployment process, including the creation of the Application .NET Lambda Layer and a sample Lambda function.

 ## Prerequisites